TheAlgorithms/Algorithms-Explanation/en/Image Processing/Harris Detector.md

 ## Reference

-C. Harris and M. Stephens, “A Combined Corner and Edge Detector,” in *Procedings of the Alvey Vision Conference 1988*, Manchester, 1988, pp. 23.1-23.6.
+C. Harris and M. Stephens, “A Combined Corner and Edge Detector,” in *Proceedings of the Alvey Vision Conference 1988*, Manchester, 1988, pp. 23.1-23.6.